Adrian-LL/docker-wip/README.md

 ## Command line for creation of another machine with different resources

 According to https://github.com/pecigonzalo/docker-machine-vmwareworkstation

+For example, creating a machine named `dev` with 2 CPUs and 2048 MB of memory.
 > NOTE - do not forget `--native-ssh`

 ```bash